Ronin (film): Cinematic analysis

 The 18th-century Japanese revenge of the forty-seven rōnin was the film's central metaphor.

 The film's title is derived from the Japanese legend of rōnin, samurai whose leader was killed and left them with no one to serve, and roamed the countryside as mercenaries and bandits to regain a sense of purpose.

 In Frankenheimer's film, the rōnin are former intelligence operatives who are unemployed at the end of the Cold War; devoid of purpose, they become highly-paid mercenaries.
 Michael Lonsdale's character elaborates on the analogy in an anecdote about the forty-seven rōnin told with miniatures, comparing the film's characters to the 18th-century rōnin of Japan.

 In his essay "Action and Abstraction in Ronin", Stephen Prince wrote that the rōnin metaphor explores themes of "service, honor, and obligation to complex ways by showing that service may entail betrayal and that honor may be measured according to disparate terms".
 According to Stephen B. Armstrong, "Arguably Frankenheimer uses this story to highlight and contrast the moral and social weakness that characterize the band of rōnin in his film".

 The film features a MacGuffin plot device in the form of a briefcase, the contents of which are important but unknown.
-Chicago Sun-Times critic Roger Ebert wrote that its content is identical to that of the equally-mysterious case in Quentin Tarantino's Pulp Fiction (1994), also a MacGuffin.
+Chicago Sun-Times critic Roger Ebert speculated that the Ronin briefcase might as well be containing the equally-mysterious briefcase from Quentin Tarantino's Pulp Fiction (1994), also a MacGuffin.

 Michael Wilmington of the Chicago Tribune called Ronin an homage to The French Connection (1971), The Parallax View (1974) and Three Days of the Condor (1975); thriller films known for their lack of visual effects.
 Maitland McDonagh of TV Guide also compared the film to The Day of the Jackal (1973), and noted similarities between Ronins opening scene and that of Tarantino's Reservoir Dogs (1992), in which a group of professional killers have not met before assembling.
 According to Armstrong, the film's plot observes the conventions of heist films.

 Frankenheimer employed a hyperrealistic aesthetic in his films "to make them look realer than real, because reality by itself can be very boring", and saw them as having a tinge of semi-documentary.
 He credited Gillo Pontecorvo's The Battle of Algiers (1966), a film that he considered flawless and more influential than any other he had seen, with inspiring this style.
 According to Prince, "Frankenheimer's success at working in this realist style, avoiding special effects trickery, places the car chase in Ronin in the same rarefied class as the celebrated chase in Bullitt (1968)."

 The director credited the Russian film The Cranes Are Flying (1957) with inspiring invisible cuts in Ronin.
 On the film's DVD audio commentary, Frankenheimer notes a wipe during the opening scenes made by two extras walking across the frame, which becomes a tracking shot of Jean Reno entering the bistro.
 His intention for the cut was to conceal the fact that the bistro's interior was a set; its exterior was filmed on location.